youngkin/hugoblog/content/post/gpioprogramming.md

 <img style="border:1px solid black" src="/images/pwmfordummies/RaphaelKit.png" align="center" width="600" height="300"/>
 <figcaption align="left"><center><i style="color:black;">Sunfounder Ultimate Starter/Raphael kit</i></center></figcaption>

-You'll need to download the [BCM2835 C library](https://www.airspayce.com/mikem/bcm2835/index.html).
-Please see the website for up-to-date information on how to download and install the library.
-There is quite a bit more information beyond installation on the website.
-I suggest at least perusing it to get an idea of what other information is available regarding installation and use.

-Finally, you'll need some basic C programming knowledge as well as familiarity with logging on to a Raspberry Pi terminal, or into the desktop GUI that comes with some OS versions.
+You'll need some basic C programming knowledge as well as familiarity with logging on to a Raspberry Pi terminal, or into the desktop GUI that comes with some OS versions.
 Depending on the approach you take, you may need to connect a keyboard and monitor to the Raspberry Pi.
 I simply SSH into the Pi.
-You'll also need familiarity with how to use an editor like Vi or nano.
-Finally, you'll need basic familiarity with the Linux command line.
+You'll need familiarity with how to use an editor like Vi or nano.
+You'll also need basic familiarity with the Linux command line.

+Finally, you'll need to clone or fork [my GPIO repository](https://github.com/youngkin/gpio) as it contains underlying library code used to access GPIO capabilities on the BCM2835.
+As mentioned in other sections, this library code is based on the [BCM2835 C library](http://www.airspayce.com/mikem/bcm2835/index.html) developed by Mike McCauley.

 ## An introduction to the BCM2835 ARM Peripherals